Located

 Visitors

 kayaking or fishing on one of the rivers in the area.
-Observe the chinook
+Observe the Chinook

 salmon at the Swift Creek spawning channel or explore the George Hicks